 1. Explore areas outside your subject

-US universities are great places to expose yourself to ideas and areas outside your subject of focus.
+US universities are great places to discover ideas and areas outside your subject of focus.
 For one thing, they offer an incredible amount of flexibility and choice.
 Students can select classes from several options to build their degrees, and can even major or concentrate in more than one subject.

 2. Get involved in campus life